katalekoweb/django-full-tutorial/README.md

 ## What is an ORM
 Object Relational Mapping (ORM) is a programming technique that allows developers to interact with a database using an object-oriented paradigm.
 It abstracts the database interactions, enabling developers to work with database records as if they were regular Python objects, without writing raw SQL queries.

+## Libs
+- **Django**: A high-level Python web framework that encourages rapid development and clean design.
+- **Django REST Framework**: A powerful toolkit for building Web APIs in Django.
+- **Pillow**: A Python Imaging Library that adds image processing capabilities to your application.